 My research interests include refugee resettlement, humanitarian migration, digital media, mental and emotional health.
 I have presented at conferences in Melbourne, Sydney and Perth.
 Since 2016, I have taught a range of subjects in the Department of Social Inquiry.

-A co-written chapter of mine recently appeared in Ways of Home Making in Care for Later Life, a book published through Palgrave Macmillan.
+A co-written chapter of mine appeared in Ways of Home Making in Care for Later Life, a book published through Palgrave Macmillan.

 I worked at the The Phnom Penh Post in Cambodia, from 2011-2015, reporting extensively on a range of human rights, labour and political issues.